TheKevJames/web/readmes/oss.rst

 These are the "brag-worthy" ones.
 Recruiters, look here.

 - I am the primary maintainer of the `coveralls-python`_ project used by ~6.5k OSS projects on GitHub.
 No affiliation with `Coveralls`_.
+Over 6M downloads.

 - I am the maintainer of the `Puppet`_ `Homebrew`_ plugin `puppet-homebrew`_.
   Over 50k downloads.